brihernandez/GunTurrets/README.md

 You can either clone the repository or download the asset package located in the root.

+## Usage

+To aim the turret, call the function **SetAimpoint**.
+This function takes a Vector3 position.
+If the turret is not currently idle, it will turn to aim at this target.

+At any time, the turret can be put into (or out of) Idle mode using the **SetIdle** function.
+When the turret is idle, it will return to its resting position.
+Note that the aimpoint remains, and if the turret is brought out of idle, it will continue to aim at whatever the last aimpoint was set to.

 ## Turret Rotation

 The core script of this project.
 This assumes a turret with a base gameobject/transform for horizontal rotation, and a barrel gameobject/transform for the vertical rotation.
 This covers the majority of cases for how turrets operate.